dabowski/bitcoin_dashboard/readme.md

 # Crypto-currency Dashboard📈
-This Crypto-currency Forecasting Dashboard is a web application built using R Shiny that provides uuser with interactive visualization of price forecast.
+This Crypto-currency Forecasting Dashboard is a web application built using R Shiny that provides user with interactive visualization of price forecast and candle stick chart.
 The dashboard utilizes historical crypto-currency data from Yahoo Finance and several forecasting techniques.

 ## Features🎯